Verify a Payment Domain

 Download the Apple Pay verification file (new checkout version).

-Warning: This file differs from the 'classic' Blackbaud Checkout version and is only valid for Luminate Online forms and Online Giving Optimized Forms.
+Warning: This file differs from the 'classic' Blackbaud Checkout version and is valid for Luminate Online forms, Optimized Donation Forms, and Standard Donation Forms.
 If you previously hosted the 'classic' version, delete it and replace it with the new one.

 -